astronomer/airflow-guides/guides/airflow-executors-explained.md

 ### Related Definitions

 When we're talking about task execution, you'll want to be familiar with these [somewhat confusing](https://issues.apache.org/jira/browse/AIRFLOW-57) terms, all of which we call "Environment Variables."
+The terms themselves have changed a bit over Airflow versions, but this list is compatible with 1.10.

 **Environment Variables**: Env variables are a set of configurable values that allow you to dynamically fine tune your Airflow deployment.
 They're defined in your `airflow.cfg` (or directly through Astronomer's UI) and encompass everything from [email alerts](https://www.astronomer.io/docs/setting-up-airflow-emails/) to DAG concurrency (see below).